sslab-gatech/Rudra-Artifacts/README.md

  Low - visible 162 / internal  28
 ```

+Note that the numbers are slightly different from the submitted version of the paper.
 This is because we found some uncounted bugs while we are automating the bug counting for the artifact submission.
 Rudra can actually find 5 *more* bugs in total than what we reported in the submitted version.
 We will use the new numbers in the camera-ready version of the paper.